polymonster/hotline/readme.md

 #### Setup Systems

-You can supply `setup` systems to add entities into a scene, when a dynamic code reload happens the world will be cleared and the setup systems will be re-executed.
-This allows changes to setup systems to appear in the live `client`.
-You can add multiple `setup` systems and they will be executed concurrently.
+You can supply `setup` systems to add entities and set up a scene, these will be executed once at startup and then anytime when a dynamic code reload happens the world will be cleared and the setup systems will be re-executed.
+This allows changes to setup systems to appear in the live client.
+You can add multiple setup systems and they will be executed concurrently.

 ```rust
 #[no_mangle]